oracle-livelabs/security/data-safe/introduction/introduction-sandbox.md

 - Assess the security of your database configurations and database users using Oracle Data Safe
 - Discover and mask sensitive data on your target database using Oracle Data Safe
 - Collect and monitor audit data in Oracle Data Safe to inform you of database activity
+- Enable a SQL Firewall with Data Safe to inspect SQL statements on your target databases and protect against risks, such as SQL injections and compromised accounts

 You may now **proceed to the next lab**.